OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 ### 7.1 Encryption Types to Use

 There are various encryption types to use when it comes to securing a secret, as long as they provide sufficient security, including sufficient resistance against quantum computing based attacks.
-Given that this is a moving field, it is best to take a look at sources as [keylength.com](https://www.keylength.com/en/4/), which enumerate up to date recommendations on the usage of encryption types and keylengths for existing standards, as well as the [OWASP Cryptographic Storage cheat sheet](<https://cheat> sheetseries.owasp.org/cheat sheets/Cryptographic_Storage_Cheat_Sheet.html).
+Given that this is a moving field, it is best to take a look at sources like [keylength.com](https://www.keylength.com/en/4/), which enumerate up to date recommendations on the usage of encryption types and key lengths for existing standards, as well as the [OWASP Cryptographic Storage cheat sheet](<<https://cheatsheetseries.owasp.org/cheatsheets/Cryptographic_Storage_Cheat_Sheet.html>).
 Note that post-quantum cryptography approaches are still in development at this time of writing.
-For this it is best to keep an ey eon [Nist Post Quantum Cryptography Standardization Page](https://csrc.nist.gov/projects/post-quantum-cryptography/post-quantum-cryptography-standardization), which explains which future algorithms might be recommended in a post-quantum computing stage.
+For this, it is best to keep an eye on [Nist Post Quantum Cryptography Standardization Page](https://csrc.nist.gov/projects/post-quantum-cryptography/post-quantum-cryptography-standardization), which explains which future algorithms might be recommended in a post-quantum computing stage.

-Please note that in all cases we need to preferably select an algortihm which provides encyrption and confidentity at the same time, such as AES-256 using GCM [(Gallois Counter Mode)](https://en.wikipedia.org/wiki/Galois/Counter_Mode).
+Please note that in all cases we need to preferably select an algorithm that provides encryption and confidentiality at the same time, such as AES-256 using GCM [(Gallois Counter Mode)](https://en.wikipedia.org/wiki/Galois/Counter_Mode).
 Or a mixture of ChaCha20 and Poly1305 according to the best practices in the field.

 ### 7.2 Convergent Encryption

 [Convergent Encryption](https://en.wikipedia.org/wiki/Convergent_encryption) ensures that a given plaintext and its key results in the same ciphertext.
 This can help to detect possible reuse of secrets as this will result in the same ciphertext.
-The challenge with enabling convergent encryption, is that it allows for attackers which can use the system to generate a set of cryptographic strings which might end up in the same secret, which allows the attacker to derive the plain text secret.
-This risk can be mitigated to make sure that the convergent cryptosystem in use has sufficient resource challenges during encryption given the algorihtm and key in use.
-Another factor that can help reducing the risk is by ensuring that a secret needs to be of sufficient length, further hampering the possible guess-iteration time required.
+The challenge with enabling convergent encryption is that it allows for attackers which can use the system to generate a set of cryptographic strings that might end up in the same secret, which allows the attacker to derive the plain text secret.
+This risk can be mitigated if the convergent cryptosystem in use has sufficient resource challenges during encryption given the algorithm and key in use.
+Another factor that can help reduce the risk is by ensuring that a secret needs to be of sufficient length, further hampering the possible guess-iteration time required.

 ### 7.3 Where to store the Encryption Keys?

 Keys should never be stored next to the secrets they encrypt.
-Start by consulting the [OWASP Key Magagement cheat sheet](<https://cheat> sheetseries.owasp.org/cheat sheets/Key_Management_Cheat_Sheet.html) on where or how to store the encryption and possible HMAC keys.
+Start by consulting the [OWASP Key Management Cheat Sheet](<<https://cheatsheetseries.owasp.org/cheatsheets/Key_Management_Cheat_Sheet.html>) on where or how to store the encryption and possible HMAC keys.

 ### 7.4 Encryption as a Service (EaaS)

-EaaS is a model in which users subscribe to a cloud-based encryption service without having to install encryption in their own systems.
-By using Encryption as a service we get following benefits:
+EaaS is a model in which users subscribe to a cloud-based encryption service without having to install encryption on their own systems.
+Using Encryption as a service you can get the following benefits:

 - Data can be encrypted at rest
 - Data is secured in Transit (TLS)
-- Key handling and cryptographic implementations is taken care by Encryption Service, not by developers
+- Key handling and cryptographic implementations are taken care of by Encryption Service, not by developers
 - More services could be added to interact with the sensitive data

 ## 9 Workflow in Case of Compromise